shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 You know a spell so well you can cast it with ease.
 Choose a spell you know.
 It becomes a Bending Trick for you.

 When you cast a Bending Trick, you can apply an additional Bond Affinity option to it.
 Additionally, the Bending Trick costs 1 MP less to cast, minimum 0.
+This still counts against your Mana Spend Limit.

 Whenever you level up, you can upgrade an additional spell into a Bending Trick, using the same rules.
 You may instead upgrade an existing Bending Trick again instead of choosing a new one, using the same rules.

 ## Level 2 Class Features

-### Reality Studier
+### Reality Studier (Flavor Features)

 You can more easily absorb information about spells that you see.